Paopun20/FNF-HyperCode-Engine/README.md

 ### [Psych Engine API](https://shadowmario.github.io/psychengine.lua/)

 ## About
-This engine is made for fun and learning purposes.
-I hope you enjoy it!
+HyPsych Engine is a fork of the Psych Engine

 # Psych engine fork Have be rewritten
 Rewrite until nothing remains of the original.
-LOL
+LOL /j

 # Features:
 - **HScript on Lua**